Bonds

 Traffic Violations

 Many people assume the above amounts are fixed, but that’s not the case.
-Judges consider various factors when setting bond, and with skilled legal representation, you may qualify for:
+Judges consider various factors when setting bonds.
+With skilled legal representation, you may qualify for:

 - Reduced bond amounts